oliviermattmann/C2Fuzz/src/main/java/fuzzer/mutators/mutators.md

 Each section describes how a mutator selects candidates, the high‑level behavior it injects, a simplified before/after code sketch, and the HotSpot/Graal optimization(s) it is meant to exercise.

+Coverage notes:
+- All `MutatorType` entries are documented below. `REFLECTION_CALL` exists but is excluded from the default random candidate set; use targeted mode to exercise it.
+- `RangeCheckPredicationEvokeMutator` is implemented but currently not wired into `MutatorType`/`MutationWorker` selection; kept here for reference.

 ## LoopUnswitchingEvokeMutator
 - **Candidates** – Standalone, non-final assignments where `safeToAddLoops(..., 2)` allows injecting two extra loops.
 Prefers the current hot method, falls back to the surrounding class or the entire model, with a 20 % chance to explore globally up front.
 - **Behavior** – Replaces the assignment with a double nested `for` (outer `i`, inner `j`) and a `switch(i)` that executes the original statement only in one case, then replays the assignment again after the loops.